Linaro/lava/doc/v2/development.rst

   * `A note about git commit messages`_
   * `5 useful tips for a better commit message`_

+  * Avoid putting documentation into the commit message.
+Keep the commit message to a reasonable length (about 10 to 12 lines at most).

+  * Usage examples need to go into the documentation, not the commit message.
+    Everything which is intended to help users to add this support to their own test jobs must be in the documentation.

+  * Avoid duplicating or summarising the documentation in the commit message, reviewers will be reading the documentation as well.

+  * Use comments in the code in preference to detailed commit messages.

+  * Avoid putting updates into the commit message for each patch set.
+The review comments are the correct place for details of what changed at which patch set.

 .. _`A note about git commit messages`: http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html

 .. _`5 useful tips for a better commit message`: https://robots.thoughtbot.com/post/48933156625/5-useful-tips-for-a-better-commit-message